Already have labs? Get a free clinical review Upload now

 When low testosterone is “low enough” to treat

-According to the American Urological Association guideline on testosterone deficiency, diagnosis should be based on symptoms plus consistently low testosterone on properly timed blood tests, not on a single number or an online quiz.
+Hypogonadism should be diagnosed from persistent compatible symptoms plus two separate properly timed morning testosterone measurements, not from a single number or an online quiz.
 Total testosterone is the total amount of testosterone in your blood.
 Free testosterone is the portion not bound to proteins and more available to tissues.

 Conditions linked to it